quirrel-dev/quirrel/docs/docs/deploying.md

 #### Using the Docker Image

-Find Quirrel's docker image here: https://github.com/orgs/quirrel-dev/packages/container/package/quirrel
+Quirrel's Docker Image can be found here: https://github.com/orgs/quirrel-dev/packages/container/package/quirrel

 To use Quirrel's Docker Image, we need to set the connection string at `REDIS_URL`. **Make sure your Redis instance is persistent**.